Azure/blobxfer/docs/99-current-limitations.md

 * Synchronous copy operations are limited to transfers within the same Azure cloud (i.e., the source and destination `endpoint` must match).
-For example, you can synchonously copy within or between storage accounts in Azure Public cloud, e.g., `core.windows.net` but not between `core.windows.net` and `core.usgovcloudapi.net`.
+For example, you can synchonously copy within or between storage accounts in Azure Public cloud, e.g., `core.windows.net` but not between Azure clouds, e.g., `core.windows.net` and `core.usgovcloudapi.net`.